qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 INDEL that is identified in germline (i.e., blood‐extracted) DNA samples.
 For germline indels from healthy genomes, they are mainly genetic variants with the type and position of the indels presumably conserved in sub-populations or super populations.
 In other words, they are less random compared with somatic variants and usually do not lead to diseases.

 ## Germline mutation
-A genetic change in a germ cell (egg or sperm) that becomes the DNA of each cell in the offspring's body. a variant (or mutation) contained in the germline can be passed from parent to offspring and is therefore inherited.
+A genetic change in a germ cell (egg or sperm) that becomes the DNA of each cell in the offspring's body.
+A variant (or mutation) contained in the germline can be passed from parent to offspring and is therefore inherited.
 They are also called germline mutations.
 INDELs are identified by removing the germline mutations from INDELs.

+## GridION
+Up to 250 Gb (all 5 flow cells sequencing).

 ## Homopolymer
 Homopolymer, e.g. A-A-A-A-A-A-A-A-A-A-A, simple repetition